MTD Is Live. Don't Fall Behind! Start Today for Free. Register Now

 What is Making Tax Digital for Barbers?

-Making Tax Digital for Income Tax is HMRC's initiative to modernise the tax system by requiring self-employed individuals and landlords to:
+Making Tax Digital for Income Tax is the HMRC system that moves self-employed people and landlords onto digital record-keeping and in-year reporting.

 Does MTD Apply to Your Barbering Business?

-Not every barber needs to join MTD immediately.
-Whether you're affected depends on your qualifying income – the total gross income from your self-employment and property income if there is any, before expenses.
+Not every barber is brought in at the same time.
+It depends on your qualifying income, which is the total gross income from your self-employment and any property, counted before expenses.

-HMRC determines your MTD obligations based on your gross qualifying income from two tax years prior to the year you are required to join.
-This means by the time your obligation begins, HMRC already has a confirmed figure from a completed Self-Assessment return.
+HMRC works out your start date from your gross qualifying income two tax years before the year you join.
+By the time your obligation begins, HMRC already holds a confirmed figure from a completed Self Assessment return.

 What Counts as Qualifying Income Under MTD for Barbers